Chart Color Schemes

 Caulfield North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 41 projects likely impacting the region.
-Notable initiatives include Caulfield Village - Stage 9219-229 Balaclava Road Mixed-Use Development, Caulfield Village, and Caulfield Station Upgrade.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 41 projects likely to affect the region.
+Notable ones include Caulfield Village - Stage 9219-229 Balaclava Road Mixed-Use Development, Caulfield Village, and Caulfield Station Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.